What is the Siemens We Can Change the World Challenge?

 There will be two rounds of judging after the Challenge entry period is over.
 Potential winning teams will be notified on or about March 27, 2013.

 What if our project is ongoing?
-Do the teams need to have completed a project in order to qualify, or can they submit a project in progress?
+Does the team need to have completed a project in order to qualify, or can they submit a project in progress?

-Problems or issues that students choose should be local and of manageable size for middle school students to take on.
+Problems or issues that students choose should be of manageable size for high school students to take on.
 It is not essential that the solution be carried out to full completion, but the process should be started and some results collected.
-If you are continuing work on a project that was started before September 13, 2012, you must cite any prior work appropriately within your application.
+There must also be ideas or recommendations for how the project/solution can be replicated by others.
+If you are continuing work on a project that was started before September 13, 2012, you must cite any prior work and who was involved appropriately within your application.

-Can teams of more than 4 students participate?
+Can teams of more than four students participate?

-No, teams must consist of two, three or four students with a Team Advisor/Mentor.
+No, teams must consist of two, three or four students with one Team Advisor/Mentor and one student identified as the student Team Lead.

 Can a student participate on more than one team?